kelsey-ek/of7azure/GUIDE/Split_modules.md

 #### 1.1.2 Online / Batch

-- Install both Online and Batch in both containers using same DB(1.1.1), but configure TMAX as multi NODE to divide Online/Batch modules.
+- Install both Online and Batch in both containers using same the DB(1.1.1), but configure TMAX as multi NODE to divide Online/Batch modules.
+It will be explained from [Configuration of each modules](#122-online--batch).

+- NODE1 will be Online module and NODE2 will be Batch module.

 ```bash
 $$1 NODE1 (tmadm): si